10 Signs You Need a New Car

 8. You don’t have the safety features you need.

 With advancements in vehicle technology come advancements in safety features.
 Sure, you might not need remote start or Bluetooth capabilities, but what about a backup camera?
 You may think you’re fine without some of these features, but that’s probably because you haven’t experienced life with them yet.
 Even if your backup camera stops just one potential fender bender, it will do wonders for your safety and for the state of your vehicle.
-Give us a call at (403) 243-8000 to talk about what new technology might be right for you.

 9. You’ve undergone a lifestyle change.